MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_createnewplaylist.md

 description: How to create new playlists
 ---

-# Create new playlists
+# Create a Custom Playlist

-When you create a new playlist, you first create the playlist with the playlist details, and then add assets to the playlist.
+When you create a playlist, you first create the playlist with the playlist details, and then add assets to the playlist.
 You can add a playlist to any subcategory.
-For example, you can add a playlist to the **First Days** subcategory or a **Product** subcategory like Excel.
-In this section, we’ll cover how to create a playlist, and then cover adding assets to a playlist in the following section, [Add assets to a custom playlist](custom_addassets.md)
+For example, you can add a playlist to the **First Days** subcategory or a **Product** subcategory like **Excel**.
+In this section, we’ll cover how to create a playlist, and then cover adding assets to a playlist in the following section, [Add assets to a custom playlist](custom_addassets.md).

-### Create a playlist
+## Create a playlist

 1. From the Custom Learning **Home** page, click **Office 365 training**, select the system menu from the Web part, and then select **Administer Playlist**.
 2. Select a subcategory.
 In this example, select **First Days**.